sertschgi/simpleClai/README.md

 # What is SimpleClai?

-SimpleClai or sclai for short aims to automate the machine learning workflow.
+SimpleCommandLineAI, SimpleClai or sclai for short aims to automate the machine learning workflow.
+This is the command line version of SimpleAi (comming soon).
 Currently it is focused on easy setup of the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection#tensorflow-object-detection-api) and training of its models respectively.
 > **Note:** SimpleClai currently only supports debain based linux distributions.

 > **Furthermore:** SimpleClai is still not finished and currently not working.

 # Installation
-Downlaod the
+Downlaod the .deb file from the latest release in the [release](https://github.com/sertschgi/simpleClai/releases) page.

+# Usage

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**